The Division of Surface Water administers three main permit programs for the protection of Ohio's water resources:

 Ohio EPA offers the Permit Wizard as a tool to assist small to medium-sized businesses determine their permit requirements.
 Also see pages 29-35 of the Ohio EPA Guide to Environmental Permitting in Ohio.

 National Pollutant Discharge Elimination System

-The National Pollutant Discharge Elimination System (NPDES) requires a permit for all facilities discharging pollutants from a point source to a water of the state.
-Pollutants are broadly defined as any type of industrial, municipal or agricultural wastewater.
-Examples of point sources are publicly owned treatment works, industrial facilities and urban runoff.
-See Ohio NPDES Permit Naming Protocol for permit naming convention.
+The NPDES requires a permit for a permit for all facilities discharging pollutants from a point source to a water of the state.
 Ohio EPA administers the following NPDES programs: